piyushjajoo/k8s-operators-course/module-07/labs/lab-02-rbac-security.md

 3. Minimize markers to match actual controller needs
 4. Kubebuilder includes security contexts by default
 5. Scan images regularly with Trivy or similar tools
-6. **Network Policies** provide defense in depth by restricting traffic
+6. **Kubebuilder generates Network Policies** in `config/network-policy/`
-7. Operators typically only need egress to Kubernetes API (443) and DNS (53)
+7. Enable network policies by uncommenting `../network-policy` in kustomization
+8. Label namespaces with `metrics: enabled` or `webhook: enabled` to allow access
-8. The distroless base image is already used by kubebuilder
+9. The distroless base image is already used by kubebuilder
-9. Network Policies require a CNI that supports them (Calico, Cilium)
+10. Network Policies require a CNI that supports them (Calico, Cilium)

 ## Solutions